-When an Assistant to the Dean position becomes vacant, the opportunity to apply will be given to interested faculty.
-Procedures similar to those set forth for faculty selection are followed with the Dean serving as the search committee chairperson.
-Care should be taken to ensure that the search and screening committee is broadly representative of the division.
-The committee recommendations are forwarded to the Vice Chancellor of Academics who has the final responsibility to make appointments within the academic arena.
+When a Director position becomes vacant, the opportunity to apply will be given to interested faculty and academic staff.
+Procedures similar to those set forth for faculty selection are followed.
+Care should be taken to ensure that the search and screening committee is broadly representative of the division and College.
+The committee recommendations are forwarded to the VCAA.
+The VCAA's recommendation is forwarded to the Chancellor who has the final responsibility to make appointments within the academic arena.

-Selection of Faculty and Professional Library Staff
+Selection of Faculty and Professional Academic Support Staff

 The VCAA, after consulting with the Academic Deans and securing permission to hire from the Chancellor, determines that a position is vacant or needs to be created.
 The position will be advertised through the Human Resources Department and may be advertised through statewide newspapers and/or national publications.
-The selection process shall follow the College's standard operating procedure for hiring.
+The selection process shall follow the College's standard operating procedure for hiring full-time faculty.
 The Chancellor has the final responsibility to recommend faculty candidates to the President and the Board of Trustees.